rpires71/milestone1/README.md

 - [ ] Shows relevant IT and networking certifications (A+, CCNA, ITF+).
 - [ ] Mentions current full-stack training and web dev focus.
 - [ ] Includes skills related to support, networks, coding.
-- [ ] Provides men links to other pages e.g. Projects and Skills pages.
+- [ ] Provides menu links to other pages e.g. Projects and Skills pages.
 - [ ] Navigation and layout are mobile/tablet-friendly and accessible.
 - [ ] The site is responsive across desktop, tablet, and mobile.